arthurmaul/Tel/README.md

 # T .
 E .
 L .
 ## Tiny Example Language

-(hook and introduction of us and tel)
+*“The most disastrous thing that you can ever learn is your first programming language.” ― Alan Kay* (hook and introduction of us and tel)

 ### Index